polyphant1/polyphant1.github.io/_posts/2015-09-22-z-associate-tutoring.md

 </center><br>

 <center>
-*Left to Right: Gabriel Barton, David Bailin, Roger Blin-Stoyle, Norman Dombey.
-Picture taken by Roger's former student, Peter Rosen, on July 12, 1973.
+*Left to Right: Gabriel Barton, David Bailin, Roger Blin-Stoyle and Norman Dombey outside Pevensey 1 building, University of Sussex, 1973.
 Source: [http://history.phys.susx.ac.uk/Research-TPP](http://history.phys.susx.ac.uk/Research-TPP)*
 </center>

 He begins by outlining two guiding principles to which all students of physics should aspire: **Understanding** and **Inquiry**.
 Understanding, he explains, is achieved through the interpretation of,

 >*"phenomena at one level... in terms of processes and structures at a more fundamental level"*

-This, he explains, leads students of science from all disciplines to the very frontiers of their subjects, and inevitably to areas where they overlap with other sciences or other disciplines.
+This leads students of science from all disciplines to the very frontiers of their subjects, and inevitably to areas where they overlap with other sciences or other disciplines.
 I am a great believer in the benefits of this behaviour, in mixing backgrounds and ideas from different subjects; it leads to novel approaches to problems, and can help researchers to escape the bubble of their specific field that they may often find themselves in.
 Also, the underlying mathematical constructs of a given field are often readily transferable in isolation.
 As Roger puts it,

 > "The borderlines between the different sciences are diffuse"